-Date March 2018
+Date March 2019

 Approximate net recovery on cost

 Alloy and form key to valuation: Copper can be rolled, drawn, cast, or extruded into a myriad of products.
-Common applications include building construction (43 percent), electric and electronic products (19 percent), transportation equipment (19 percent), consumer and general products (12 percent), and industrial machinery and equipment (7 percent).
-About 70 percent of copper is used as a conduit for electricity.
+Common applications include building construction (44 percent), electric and electronic products (19), transportation equipment (20), consumer and general products (11), and industrial machinery and equipment (6).
+Approximately 70 percent of copper is used as a conduit for electricity.
 Approximately one-third of copper production is supplied from scrap with the remainder coming from mining of virgin materials.
 Copper is very malleable; fabrication costs as a percentage of the base metal value have, in recent years, been relatively low.

-Basis of growth: The copper industry’s growth is based on the metal’s appearance, high conductivity, corrosion resistance, ability to alloy with other metals, and its malleability.
+Basis of growth: The copper industry’s growth is based on the metal’s appearance, high conductivity, corrosion resistance, ability to alloy with other metals, and malleability.
 While there are substitutes in specific uses, copper has entrenched itself in the electrical, electronic, and communications industries.
-Electrical and electronic products, including power cables, account for over one-third of total copper usage, and construction, including wiring and water tubing, form a similar share.
+Electric and electronic products, including power cables, account for over one-third of total copper usage, and construction, including wiring and water tubing, form a significant share.
 Transport industries use roughly one-eighth of the total, industrial machinery and equipment use approximately one-tenth, and a wide range of consumer and other products make up the remainder.

 Changes in the international price of copper drive industry performance, with higher selling prices prompting producers to increase output.
-As with any commodity, the price is set by supply and demand, with demand increasing as construction and electronics manufacturing increases.
+As with any commodity, the price is set by supply and demand, with demand increasing as construction and electronics manufacturing increase.
 Additionally, copper and the U.S. dollar have a negative correlation; whenever the dollar rises, copper prices fall, and vice versa.

-The technology in electrical vehicles heavily relies on copper, and the more advanced the technology (and sales) become, the more copper the industry will require.
+The technology in electrical vehicles heavily relies on copper, and the more advanced the technology (and the higher sales) become, the more copper the industry will require.
 Copper is also necessary to manufacture wind turbines and solar energy systems, which are growing in popularity.
 Additionally, global demand for electricity is expected to continue, which also requires large quantities of copper.